Friday, 26 April 2019

 FREQUENTLY ASKED QUESTIONS

-dieldrin, its historic use and its health impact
+About dieldrin, its historic use and its health

-an effective control for termites in houses.
-Dieldrin works by interfering with
+also an effective control for termites in houses.
+Dieldrin works by interfering

-does not dissolve in water very well and was therefore not found in
+Dieldrin does not dissolve in water very well and was therefore not found in

 dairy products and meat.
 People who live in homes that were treated for

-agriculture, accidental exposure could cause health effects including headache,
+could cause health effects including headache, nausea, vomiting, dizziness,

 light-headedness and fainting.
 There have been cases where people have been